-^{} Total return is based on the change in net asset value of a share during the year or period and assumes reinvestment of dividends and distributions at net asset value.
+\\ Total return is based on the change in net asset value of a share during the year or period and assumes reinvestment of dividends and distributions at net asset value.
 Total return is for the period indicated and periods of less than one year have not been annualized.
 The return shown does not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares.
 Excludes effects of standard creation and redemption transaction fees associated with creation units.

-t Annualized.
+† Annualized.

-^{††} Portfolio turnover rate is for the period indicated and periods of less than one year have not been annualized.
+†† Portfolio turnover rate is for the period indicated and periods of less than one year have not been annualized.
 Excludes effect of in-kind transfers.

-(1) The Fund commenced operations on November 23, 2020.
+The Fund commenced operations on November 23, 2020.

-During the periods, certain fees were waived.
 Amounts designated as "-" are \$0 or have been rounded to \$0.